svdleer/pdnsapi/php-api/CURL_EXAMPLES.md

 ## Authentication

-All API endpoints (except documentation) require the Admin API Key in the Authorization header:
+All API endpoints (except documentation) require the Admin API Key in the X-API-Key header:

 ```bash
 # API Key (replace with your actual key)